gverploeg/Recommender-Case-Study/pair.md

 ## Movie Recommendations

-Start with the code you developed yesterday or the solution from yesterday, and go do awesome on [this](https://inclass.kaggle.com/c/movie-recommendation)
+Go do awesome at [this](https://inclass.kaggle.com/c/movie-recommendation) data modeling competition.

+More instructions are on that web page.
+To get started, build off the code you wrote yesterday and/or the code available on the competition page.